Skip to the main content.

 4:50

-Chad scanned his emails and saw one with the subject line: Updated Invoice – Q2 Retainer.
+Two weeks later, Chad sat at his desk on a Wednesday morning.
+He scanned his inbox and spotted an email with the subject line: Updated Invoice - Q2 Retainer.

-The sender appeared to be Karen B., an account manager from a third-party vendor they’d worked with during their last system upgrade.
-The email was crisp and professional and looked exactly like past invoices.
-There were no typos or awkward phrasing, and it even referenced the name of a real finance system they used.
-It included a link to view the invoice, hosted, it claimed, on a new “secure vendor portal.”
+The sender appeared to be Karen B., an account manager from a third-party vendor CYA Finance had used during their last system upgrade.
+The email was professional.
+No typos.
+No awkward phrasing.
+It referenced the real name of a finance system they used.
+It included a link to view the invoice on a "new secure vendor portal."

-Frustrated but not suspicious, Chad moved on with his day, assuming it was a minor glitch or an issue on the vendor's side.
-What he didn’t realize was that the real issue had already begun.
+Frustrated but not suspicious, Chad moved on with his day.
+He assumed a minor server glitch on the vendor's end.

-What Chad didn’t know was that he’d just handed over his login credentials and a valid MFA token to NullGhost.
-The portal was a proxy, built to mimic his company’s real system and intercept everything in real time.
+Chad had just handed his login credentials and a valid MFA token to NullGhost.
+The portal was a proxy, built to mimic CYA Finance's real system and intercept everything in real time.

 How the Phish Got So Perfect